Search this website for information about collecting stocks and bonds.

 NEVER collect autographs unless you know precisely why YOU must own them.
 Who cares whether sellers list specific names as "autographs"?
 Mentioning names does NOT make autographs valuable.
 It does not mean that autographs will become valuable in the future.
 Why would you spend money on autographs if you don't genuinely want them for your collection?

 I recognize that specialists collect autographs from hundreds of individuals who do not appear in my list.
-Some autographs have significant local values.
+Some autographs have definite and significant local values.
 Please understand that autographs of locally-important individuals usually have limited value elsewhere.

 What about certificates issued to celebrities, but not signed by them?
 Some people collect famous names on certificates, regardless of whether celebrities signed them or not.

 There is definitely some demand for those kinds of curiosities.
 I list a few "issued to" certificates when they meet the same valuation requirements as autographs: they must sell for at least $25 more than ordinary certificates and they must increase certificate values by at least 25%.